North Stradbroke Island, Queensland: Geography

-Despite the name, the entire island is not contained within this locality as there are three other small localities around the towns of Dunwich, Amity and Point Lookout.
-However, most of island is within this locality.
+Despite its name, the locality does not include the entirety of the island as there are three other small localities around the towns of Dunwich, Amity and Point Lookout.
+However, most of the island is within this locality.

-Much of centre and south of the locality is within the Naree Budjong Djara National Park.
+Much of the centre and south of the locality is within the Naree Budjong Djara National Park.

-Despite its name, Dunwich Aerodrome is approx 3 km south-west of the town of Dunwich in the locality of North Stradbroke Island.
+Dunwich Aerodrome is approx 3 km south-west of the town of Dunwich in the locality of North Stradbroke Island..